gkamer8/optimus-prime/notes.md

 For whatever reason, the venv didn't work on lambda labs.
 This appears intentional.

+For using github - use personal authentication token as password, find [here](https://github.com/settings/tokens)

 Lambda cloud instances are available here: https://lambdalabs.com/cloud/dashboard/instances The account is under gkamer@college.harvard.edu